Name: Museo Larco

 6. Nor Yauyos-Cochas Landscape Reserve

 The Nor Yauyos-Cochas Landscape Reserve is a protected area of stunning scenery and natural sites located in the vicinity of Lima.
-It lies with the central Andean wet puna and the Peruvian Yungas eco-regions.
-When sightseeing around the reserve, you will be able to see various attractions such as the Qaqa Mach'ay, the highest surveyed cave in the world and the Sima Pumaqucha, one of the deepest caves in South America.
-You will also be able to see archaeological sites within the reserve including the Pirqa Pirqa, Qutu Qutu and the Wamanmarka.
+The park lies within the central Andean wet puna and the Peruvian Yungas eco-regions.
+When visiting the reserve, you can see various attractions such as the Qaqa Mach'ay, the highest surveyed cave in the world and the Sima Pumaqucha, one of the deepest caves in South America.
+You can also be able to see archaeological sites within the reserve including the Pirqa Pirqa, Qutu Qutu and the Wamanmarka.

 Name: Nor Yauyos-Cochas Landscape Reserve